LMDevops/mamz-ultimate-terraform/docs/getting_started_fast.md

 ./auto_deploy.sh
 ```

 The menu will allow for selection of what to deploy.
+The runtime is around 20 minutes if you select ALL.

 ## Add code to Cloud Source Repository
 ```bash